-Alternative methods of taking a screenshot on Android
+Here are some alternative methods for taking a screenshot on Android:

-Screencasts are now possible on all devices running Android Lollipop and later.
-You may have an app preinstalled on your phone that will do this for you - check before you download another one - but if not simply launch Google Play and search for Screen Recorder.
+You may have an app pre-installed on your phone that will do this for you - check before you download another one - but if not simply launch Google Play and search for Screen Recorder.

 The app we have used in the past is now called the Riv Screen Recorder.
 It's free to install, but there are now many other options too.